philippalbert/face_recognition/README.md

 ### Installation steps

-1) install opencv with `sudo apt-get install python3-opencv`
+1) Install pipenv
+2) Use pipfile to install all necessary packages